pingcap/docs/tiflash/tiflash-configuration.md

 > **Notes:**
 >
-> For those TiDB cluster not managed by TiUP, you can modify corresponding configurations in tiflash.toml
+> For those TiDB clusters not managed by TiUP, you can modify corresponding configurations in tiflash.toml